Keep It Cleaner Protein Powder Chocolate

 Wins

-- Made in Australia, from an Australian brand.
+- Made in Australia from a local brand.

 Watch outs

-- Protein purity of 59g/100g is below the whey category bar.
+- Protein purity of 59g per 100g is below the category bar.

 - Uses a blend of four different protein sources.